Konnerex/Konnerex/README.md

 - 👋 Hi, I’m @Konnerex
-- 👀 I’m interested in ... stuff
+- 👀 I’m interested in ...
+Tech and hardware sith some code
-- 🌱 I’m currently learning ... code
+- 🌱 I’m currently learning ...
+Java
 - 💞️ I’m looking to collaborate on ... stuff
 - 📫 How to reach me ... thing's